Average broadband speeds in Ireland are getting faster - but we still lag behind many of our closest European neighbours.

 However, the National Broadband Plan, which will equip over half a million homes and businesses in rural Ireland with high-speed, pure fibre broadband, has finally got going, with around 100,000 premises having already been connected.

-Meanwhile SIRO, a joint venture between the ESB and Vodafone to bring pure fibre broadband with speeds of up to 2,000Mbps to regional towns across the country, has now passed almost 500,000 households.
+Meanwhile SIRO, a joint venture between the ESB and Vodafone to bring pure fibre broadband with speeds of up to 2,000Mbps to regional towns across the country, has now passed over 500,000 households.

 And if you're lucky enough to live in an urban area of Ireland you shouldn't have too many issues finding a broadband provider to cover your needs in terms of speed and coverage.
 All of the major providers offer speeds of up to 100Mbps and some even go above and beyond.
-For instance Virgin Media offers speeds of up to 250Mbps as standard, with its top-level package now offering a whopping 1,000Mbps.
+For instance Virgin Media offers speeds of up to 250Mbps as standard with its top packages offering up to 2,000Mbps.

 With all this going on, it will be interesting to see how Ireland fares in the rankings over the coming years.